SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2006-06-20-first-beginings.markdown

 My way may not suit others, everyone has there own path, albeit some through a firery chasm, over a long wooden walkbridge just to answer my questions three. ahem

-If your here for fun or dont mind my incessant rablings (findings) then I hope you enjoy the future.
+If your here for fun or do not mind my incessant rablings (findings) then I hope you enjoy the future.

 >